coredns/rfc/GSoC_Proposal.md

 __Advantages__

-The optimization function is directly corelated to our objective
+The optimization function is directly corelated to our objective.

 __Disadvantages__